• Skip to primary navigation

 Instructions

-• In a large skillet, over medium high heat, sauté onions in oil until softened and translucent - about 5 minutes.
+• In a large skillet, over medium-high heat, sauté onions in oil until softened and translucent, about 5 - 8 minutes.
 Add garlic and cook just until fragrant.

 • Stir in spices to wake them up, then add red wine vinegar, beer and beans.
-Bring to a boil then lower to simmer and cook until thickened, about 15 - 20 minutes.
+Bring to a boil then lower to simmer and cook until thickened and most of the liquid has evaporated, about 20 - 25 minutes.
 Taste and adjust for salt.
+It will continue to thicken as it sits.

-• Optional: Finish with some chopped cilantro sprinkled on top and a squeeze of lime to brighten the beans.
+• Optional: Finish with some chopped cilantro sprinkled on top with some crumbled cheese and a squeeze of lime to brighten the beans.

 More Delicious Sides